 Update 2 – one person still had problems – it appears that some audio software may disable the inbuilt Windows MIDI Synth.
 The best alternative in this case (or if you want to experiment with changing the sound fonts used in your in-built Synth) is to download and install the VirtualMIDISynth program from the coolsoft website below.
 There’s a donation button on the site to help the developer of that software.

 Download VirtualMIDISynth from http://coolsoft.altervista.org/en/virtualmidisynth

-On the webpage http://www.synthfont.com/soundfonts.html there are some “SoundFonts” that contain the actual MIDI synth sounds for each key.
-Any of these should work, however I used FluidR3 GM (link).
+On the webpage there are some “SoundFonts” that contain the actual MIDI synth sounds for each key.
+Any of these should work, however one of the smaller ones is TimGM6mb.

-You might want to copy the extracted sound font file (FluidR3_GM.SF2) to somewhere safer than the Downloads folder.
+By the way, you might want to copy the extracted sound font file (e.g. TimGM6mb.sf2 or FluidR3_GM.SF2) to somewhere safer than the Downloads folder.

 Then, install virtualmidisynth and run the Coolsoft VirtualMIDISynth Configurator program.
 You need to add a sound font file, so select the one you just saved above:

 Click on Apply, restart Sing&See, and, hopefully, Sing&See will now play notes!

 VirtualMIDISynth has other cool features such as the ability to add more than one sound font and choose which one you want to use at any time.